Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 After detrending the crop yield data, the next crucial step is to determine both the appropriate distribution of the yields and the most suitable link function for GLMs and GAMs before performing regression analyses.
-The Python package “distfit” \citep{r22} is used to identify the best-fitting distribution.
+The Python package \texttt{distfit} \citep{r22} is used to identify the best-fitting distribution.
 This package evaluates 89 univariate distributions and selects the optimal one based on the residual sum of squares.
 For the link function, consistency across GLMs and GAMs is ensured by applying the log-link function in all models.
 The log-link function is particularly well-suited for crop yield data, as these values are inherently positive and continuous.
-The implementation of GLMs and GAMs is carried out using the R packages "stats" \citep{r53} and "mgcv" \citep{r54}, respectively.
+The implementation of GLMs and GAMs is carried out using the R packages \texttt{stats} \citep{r53} and \texttt{mgcv} \citep{r54}, respectively.
+Following the detrending procedure, the detrended crop yields $Dy$ are used as the dependent variable in the subsequent GLM and GAM specifications.
 The GLM and GAM are expressed as:

 respectively.
-Here, $Dy$ represents the detrended crop yields, and $PC_h$ $(h=1,2,3,4)$ denote the principal components.
-The coefficients $\beta_h$ are the model parameters, and $f_h(.)$ are smooth functions that capture potentially nonlinear relationships between principal components and the crop yields.
+Here, $PC_h$ $(h=1,2,3,4)$ denote the principal components.
+The coefficients $\beta_h$ are the model parameters, and $f_h(.)$ are smooth functions estimated using spline-based methods.
+In this study, penalized B-splines are used, as implemented in the \texttt{mgcv} package, with smoothing parameters automatically selected based on generalized cross-validation.
 In the analyses, both $Dy$ and $PC_h$ are treated as column vectors of size $N \times 1$, where $N$ corresponds to the number of observations (years).